casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 b) Adjust the file attributes to support the wasm execution environment

-- `#![no_main]` - This attributes indicates that the program won't use the standard main function as its entry point.
+- `#![no_main]` - This attribute indicates that the program won't use the standard main function as its entry point.
 - `#![no_std]` - This attribute indicates that the program won't import standard libraries

 c) Import the required dependencies
-   - `contract_api` - This is a command line tool for creating a Wasm smart contract and tests for use on the Casper network
+   - `contract_api` - This is a command-line tool for creating a Wasm smart contract and tests for use on the Casper network
-   - `typescript` - These the types shared by many casper crates for use on the Casper network.
+   - `typescript` - These are the types shared by many Casper crates for use on the Casper network.

 Add these dependencies to the *Cargo.toml* file
 ```typescript